 He's been called the architect of the American Methodist Church.
 Francis Asbury spent 45 years carrying his message, usually on horseback and through rough terrain, across the American territories.
-He died on March 31, 1816 and within 75 years of his death, his efforts had helped make Methodism the largest Protestant church body in America.
+He died on March 31, 1816, and within 75 years of his death, his efforts had helped make Methodism the largest Protestant church body in America.

-Find resources from the Commission on Archives and History to celebrate the legacy of Francis Asbury.
-And learn more about church history by visiting the website for the Commission on Archives and History.
+Learn more about church history by visiting the website for the Commission on Archives and History.

 This video was produced by United Methodist Communications in Nashville, Tennessee.